Venigalla Rao: Research and career

 Rao works on bacteriophages to understand the mechanisms of DNA packaging in double-stranded icosahedral viruses.
 His early work explored the molecular structures that underpinned the DNA packaging machine, the motor and the capsid.
 He studied the fastest and most effective DNA packaging machine ever known, the large icosahedral virus bacteriophage T4.
 The motor (17 nm wide and 9 nm high) would be more powerful than that of a car engine if it were scaled.

 Rao joined the Catholic University of America in 1989, where he has served as an associate professor, full professor, chair and director.
 He has investigated the application of bacteriophage T4 in vaccines against HIV/AIDS, the flu, the plague and anthrax.
 He argued that such vaccines would be more cost-effective, easier to administer and provide more long-term protection.
 Rao developed a nasal vaccine to tackle COVID-19.
 The needle-free vaccine is a noninfectious bacteriophage t4-based multi-component vaccine that contains spike trimers.
 The vaccine is created by tailoring a harmless Bacteriophage t4 (Escherichia virus) virus, such that it delivers an antidote to COVID-19.
-These nasal vaccines may induce immunity in the mucus lining, which could prevent viral transmission.
+These nasal vaccines may induce immunity in the mucous lining, which could prevent viral transmission.